 Of course, there is no-one-size-fits-all solution.
 Every country is different, and each will need to take a different path.
 REmap 2030 is an invitation to countries to forge the renewable energy future most appropriate to their circumstances, informed by the most comprehensive and transparent data available.
 It is also a living document.
 This summary will be supplemented by a more comprehensive report, followed by a series of country and issue-specific studies.
-The whole REmap initiative will continue to evolve and expand over time.
+This updated summary supplements the release of a more comprehensive report, to be followed by a series of country and issue-specific studies.